Grin Events Logo

 3.)
 Pick an easily accessible outdoor venue.

-• We recommend visiting the location at the same day of the week and time as your picnic to gauge crowds and general vibe.
+• We recommend visiting the location at the same day and time as your planned picnic to gauge crowds and general vibe.

 • We recommend selecting a venue close to your office since your team is already used to making that commute.

-• If you’re flying in a remote team, select a venue at or close to the hotel where your team is staying.
+• If you’re flying in a remote team, choose a venue at or near their hotel.

 • Make sure your venue has easily accessible parking, waste disposal, and bathrooms available.